The Dark Net: Reception

 The Dark Net received generally positive critical reviews.
-Ian Hargreaves, a University of Cardiff professor of digital economy, wrote in a review posted by the London School of Economics and Political Science Review of Books that the author "sets out chiefly to report rather than to judge."
+Ian Hargreaves, a University of Cardiff professor of digital economy, wrote in a review posted by the London School of Economics and Political Science Review of Books that the author "sets out chiefly to report rather than to judge".
 In The Spectator, Michael Bywater wrote that the book is "necessary reading" as many users are unaware of certain communities and aspects of the internet.
-Andrew McMillen wrote in The Australian that the book "covers a lot of ground [...] without becoming bogged down in technical minutiae."
-PD Smith of The Guardian described it as "An intelligent and revealing introduction to the denizens of the web's underworld."
-Wendy M. Grossman of ZDNet UK stated that "Overall, though, the book's great contribution is non-sensationalist reporting about very touchy subjects."
+Andrew McMillen wrote in The Australian that the book "covers a lot of ground ... without becoming bogged down in technical minutiae".
+PD Smith of The Guardian described it as "[a]n intelligent and revealing introduction to the denizens of the web's underworld."
+Wendy M. Grossman of ZDNet UK stated: "Overall, though, the book's great contribution is non-sensationalist reporting about very touchy subjects."
 Ian Burrell wrote in The Independent that "we see scant evidence of" positive internet communities within the book.